 Gloves with less insulation can be made slimmer to conform better to your hand and fingers, which makes it easier to perform delicate tasks like tying knots, thumbing your dog's leash or even, as one tester raved, "picking your nose."
 That makes gloves like the Rab Baltoro nicer for more technical objectives like climbing.

 But know thyself.
 Sometimes you just don't need that much warmth, and a basic barrier from the elements will serve you well.
-If you're planning to wear gloves during an aerobic activity like backcountry skiing or shoveling snow, consider a lighter model like the Rab Baltoro or the REI Co-op Guide Insulated Glove.
+If you're planning to wear gloves during an aerobic activity like backcountry skiing or shoveling snow, consider a lighter model like the REI Co-op Guide Insulated Glove.
 A liner like the REI Co-op Merino Wool Liner 2.0 can be worn alone kicking around town, walking the dog or even jogging as slight protection and warmth without impeding dexterity at all.

 Find a glove that can do both—keep your hands warm and let your fingers do their thing—and you've hit on the jackpot on handwear.